-“Lost City of the Incas,” one of the seven wonders of the world, a UNESCO World Heritage Site; whatever you’ve heard Machu Picchu referred to as know that “magical” is probably the best way to describe it.
+“Lost City of the Incas,” one of the seven wonders of the world, a UNESCO World Heritage Site; whatever you’ve heard Machu Picchu referred to know that “magical” is probably the best way to describe it.
 That sounds pretty cliche, right?
 But it’s true.
 The entire Inca Trail hike was nothing short of a life-changing experience.
 Arriving at Machu Picchu gave me this feeling, this extraordinary feeling I can’t really put into words.
 It may have been an adventure high with a mix of the high elevation and coca leaves but it was truly enchanting.
 If you’re reading this you’re probably planning your own Machu Picchu experience.
-Read on and I’ll shrare my guide to hiking the Inca Trail to Machu Picchu, including my packing list and tips/tricks to making your adventure that much more amazing.
+Read on and I’ll share my guide to hiking the Inca Trail to Machu Picchu, including my packing list and tips/tricks to making your adventure that much more amazing.

 Inca Trail Weather

 First things first: when to go.
 What’s the best weather for the Machu Picchu hike?
 There are two seasons in Peru: the wet season and dry season.
-Wet season is November to March and dry season is April to October.
+The wet season is November to March and the dry season is April to October.
 However, the Inca Trail hike itself will take you through a variety of different climates.
 Occasional rains even in the dry months is normal in some areas.
 The rain is the heaviest is in February however the trail is usually closed for maintenance the entire month.
 The best hiking weather is June through August however, this is peak season which tends to be the busiest time.
 If you’re looking to beat the crowds, try the shoulder season months of April, May, September or October.
 I went at the end of March to early April and only experienced a small amount of rain on the trail, which again is completely normal.

 How to Get to Machu Picchu